-Please note that being seen for an appointment in our center does not mean your child will be admitted into our intensive program.
+Please note that being seen for an appointment in our center does not mean your child will be admitted into our intensive amplified musculoskeletal pain syndrome (AMPS) program.

 Visiting the AMPS Center

-Your child's appointment will be in the Wood Building, 4th Floor in the Division of Rheumatology.
+Your child's appointment will be in the Buerger Center for Advanced Pediatric Care, 12th Floor in the Division of Rheumatology.
 You will need to arrive at the AMPS Center 30 minutes prior to your scheduled appointment time.
 If you do not arrive 30 minutes early, your child may not be seen by a team member.

 What to expect